infotel4iarc/CanReg5-RestAPI/readme.md

   - 200: patient updated
   - 400: validation error
   - 404: the patient is not found
-- PUT /api/tumours: edit exists tumour in holding db with idRecord
+- PUT /api/tumours: edit exists tumour in holding db with id
   - 200: tumour updated
   - 400: validation error
   - 404: the tumour is not found
   - 409: the linked patient is not found

+- PUT /api/sources: edit exists source in holding db with idRecord
+  - 200: source updated
+  - 400: validation error
+  - 404: the source is not found
+  - 409: the linked tumour is not found

 ### Business GET entry points